aplater/jira-sprint-reporting/README.md

 pass the query via the function, and a result is returned.

 Examples:

 If you use _general-query.gs_
 ```
-=calljira("project=PROJECT AND type=Story AND sprint = ",$B1)
+=issueCount("project=PROJECT AND type=Story AND sprint = ",$B1)
 ```
-where column B has your Sprint IDs
+where column B has your Sprint IDs will return the number of tickets that are type Story

 ```
-=calljira("project=PROJECT AND type = Story and status changed to reopened from QA AND sprint = ",$B1)
+=issueCount("project=PROJECT AND type = Story and status changed to reopened from QA AND sprint = ",$B1)
 ```
-will return only stories that were reopened from the 'QA' state in your workflow, for that sprint only
+will return the number of tickets that are only stories, that were reopened from the 'QA' state in your workflow, for that sprint only.

 ```
-=calljira("project=PROJECT AND priority=""Critical"" AND type=Bug AND status=""Open"" ")
+=issueCount("project=PROJECT AND priority=""Critical"" AND type=Bug AND status=""Open"" ")
 ```
-will return all Open Bugs that are marked with priority Critical, across all Sprints
+will return a count of all Open Bugs that are marked with priority Critical, across all Sprints

 If you use _sprints.gs_
 ```
 =gettotaltime(CONCATENATE("project = ",$E3," AND "Component" = ",$F3))/3600
 ```
 will generate a query to return all issues in a project (shortcode in column E). with component (in column F), iterate through those issues and total time logged in hours

 If you use _ticket-field.gs_
 ```